SPHN RDF Schema

 Value sets defined in the dataset are represented as individuals (

-The meaning binding to SNOMED CT and LOINC provided in the SPHN dataset
+The meaning binding to external terminologies (e.g., SNOMED CT, LOINC) is provided in the SPHN dataset

 is represented as one or more equivalent classes to a SPHN class (